drfastfinds/drfastfinds-site/_products/toyotagazoo.md

 </div>

 <div style="text-align: center;">
-    <p class="youtube-link">For more details, check out the product video here:
+    <p class="youtube-link">For more details, check out the product build video here:
         <a href="{{ page.youtube_link }}" target="_blank">Watch on YouTube</a>
     </p>
     <p>Read more about the Tamiya Toyota Gazoo Racing TS050 on our blog: